Professional boxing: Championships

+Modern professional boxing developed from earlier forms of prizefighting, including bare-knuckle contests governed by rules such as the London Prize Ring Rules, before the gradual adoption of gloved boxing under the Marquess of Queensberry Rules in the late nineteenth century.
+The Queensberry code, first published in 1867, required boxing gloves and established timed rounds, helping distinguish modern professional boxing from earlier bare-knuckle prizefighting.

-In the first part of the 20th century, the United States became the centre for professional boxing.
+In the first part of the 20th century, the United States became the center for professional boxing.
 It was generally accepted that the "world champions" were those listed by the Police Gazette.
 After 1920, the National Boxing Association (NBA) began to sanction "title fights".
 Also during that time, The Ring was founded, and it listed champions and awarded championship belts.
 The NBA was renamed in 1962 and became the World Boxing Association (WBA).
 The following year, a rival body, the World Boxing Council (WBC) was formed.
 In 1983, the International Boxing Federation (IBF) was formed.
 In 1988, another world sanctioning body, the World Boxing Organization (WBO) was formed.
 In the 2010s a boxer had to be recognised by these four bodies to be the undisputed world champion; minor bodies like the International Boxing Organization (IBO) and World Boxing Union (WBU) are disregarded.
 Regional sanctioning bodies such as the North American Boxing Federation (NABF), the North American Boxing Council (NABC) and the United States Boxing Association (USBA) also awarded championships.
 The Ring magazine also continued listing the world champion of each weight division, and its rankings continue to be appreciated by fans.